reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.7.2 =
+* Fixed:      Reset defaults error.
+* Added:      `show` argument to turn on and off input boxes in slider.

 = 3.2.7.1 =
 * Fixed:      Required now works with muti-check fields and button set when set to multi.